 Nap Calculator

 The Nap Calculator computes nap from the relation total minutes = cycles x cycle minutes + fall asleep minutes.
 It takes 3 inputs (number of sleep cycles in cycles, length of one sleep cycle in minutes, time to fall asleep in minutes) and returns the nap.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+These tools are for pet owners and for anyone planning a day around the weather, their time outdoors, their sleep or their working hours, turning something you already know, a pet's age, a UV index, a bedtime or the length of a work session, into a figure you can act on.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Enter your own actual figures rather than a typical or average value, check the units and the time format shown on each field before you read the answer, and run it again whenever your inputs change, because a result only holds for the conditions and the routine you entered.
 For example, with number of sleep cycles = 3 cycles, length of one sleep cycle = 90 minutes, time to fall asleep = 14 minutes, the nap works out to 284, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
 The method is the standard form documented by CDC: About Sleep, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+The result describes a typical pattern rather than an individual: animals vary by breed, size and health, and people vary in how they tolerate sun, cold, lost sleep and long stretches of focus, so treat the figure as a planning guide and take any worry about an animal to a veterinarian, or about your own health to a qualified clinician.

 With Number of sleep cycles = 3 cycles, Length of one sleep cycle = 90 minutes, Time to fall asleep = 14 minutes, the result is 284.